ivstiv/grap/server/README.md

 ## Todos:

 - Match email by partial title
-- testing proof of concept session cookie
 - publish image on push
+- check for latest release version
 - impersonation
 - replace yup with zod
 - This smtp error